airbornio/signed-web-apps/README.md

         your server to an older version, it's probably best to create a revert commit and push it to GitHub and your server.

-6. Update often.
+5. Update often.
 (Please see the note above the installation instructions for the reasons why.)
 Preferably add this to your install or build script:

         git submodule update --remote

-    If you copied `serviceworker-stub.js` to the root of your domain in step 3, don't forget to do so whenever you update.
+        cp signed-web-apps/dist/sw/serviceworker-stub.js .

 [SW]: https://developer.mozilla.org/docs/Web/API/Service_Worker_API